-Zig was born in Santiago, Isabela to a family of farmers, the 10th among 11 siblings.
+Zig was born in Santiago City, Isabela to a family of farmers, the 10th among 11 siblings.
 He obtained his Bachelor’s Degree in Communication Arts major in Journalism and minor in Broadcasting at the University of the Philippines in Baguio, and his Master of Arts in Araling Pilipino (Creative Writing and Film), at the University of the Philippines in Diliman, Quezon City.

 During his stay in UP Diliman, Zig became a protégé of veteran screenwriter Armando “Bing” Lao, who is known for the “Found Story”, a technique in scriptwriting, wherein real events and issues happening in the country are taken as an inspiration to build a story.